 - Engine Mode Select Button (EMSB) features 3 maps to adjust output character

-- HRC Setting tool updated for changes to Aggressive and Smooth modes
+- HRC Setting tool tailors Aggressive and Smooth modes

 The three Modes differ in drive management level for different riding conditions:

-- In Mode 1 the system intervenes most lightly, and after the longest time – useful for reducing wheelspin and maintaining control in tight corners.
+- Mode 1 intervenes most lightly, and after the longest time – useful for reducing wheelspin and maintaining control in tight corners.

 - Mode 2 naturally offers a mid-point between 1 and 3 in terms of speed and strength of intervention.